Signed in as:

 filler@godaddy.com

 The non-profit I work for preserves existing affordable housing to ensure that safe, sanitary housing remains accessible for those unable to work or earning low or part-time wages.
 My role in the organization is to create social service programs that remove barriers residents face in their pursuit of personal, professional, and educational goals.
-I have real-life experience bringing constituent groups together to the benefit of their neighborhood as a whole.
-I have seen how community engagement improves the lives of everyone involved, and I want to bring that knowledge to Alexandria.
+Through this real-life experience bringing constituent groups together to the benefit of their neighborhood as a whole.
+I have seen how community engagement improves the lives of everyone involved, and I want to continue that work in Alexandria.

 To address our affordability crisis, we must be open to creative solutions and all approaches.
-Density alone will not be the solution.
-We should look for opportunities to preserve where possible and where that cannot be achieved, we must redevelop in ways that allow as many families to remain in the neighborhoods they call home and at affordable rates.
-We must accompany the preservation and redevelopment with programs that provide a path to homeownership for first-time buyers so that affordable units can be a stepping stone to greater financial security for families.
+We must accompany the preservation and redevelopment with increased investment and promotion of programs that provide a path to homeownership for first-time buyers so that affordable units can be a stepping stone to greater financial security for families.

-As we build, modernize and invest in new housing to meet the demand from employers like Amazon and VT Innovation Campus, we must challenge developers to consider environmental impact and investment in our infrastructure.
-As we approve new projects, we should keep a careful eye on making those projects inclusive of competing needs and ensure that the community has an informed understanding of the design decisions.
+As we build, modernize and invest in new housing to meet the demand from employers like Amazon and the VT Innovation Campus, we must challenge developers to consider their environmental impacts.
+As we evaluate new projects, we must consider the impacts to existing residents and ensure that the community has an informed understanding of the design decisions.
 We need design choices that will prioritize access to healthy neighborhood food options, green spaces, sufficient parking, public transportation, and the lived experience of long-term and new residents.